Frequently asked questions

 Some of our solutions are entirely performance-based.
 For example, we offer SMEs the option of only paying when we deliver a local company ready to operate, complete with operational partnerships and company formation, and even funds where required.

-For SMEs to get their launched in China, there are a few minimal, direct costs you will have to cover.
+For SMEs to get their business launched in China, there are a few minimal, direct costs you will have to cover.
 These are typically company formation costs (capped at RMB 40,000) and travel expenses.

-Cracking China: strategic alignment for Nordic success
+Cracking China: strategic alignment for company success

 China’s younger leadership is a game-changer for international SMEs